DiveGearAdvice.comUpdated July 2026

 Cressi

-Outstanding value open-heel fins for UK diving.
-Soft blade for easy finning, foot pocket fits thick ...
+Outstanding value open-heel fins.
+Soft blade for easy finning, foot pocket fits thick boots well.
+Po...

 Suunto